WNPX-TV

 WNPX-TV (channel 28) is a television station licensed to Franklin, Tennessee, United States, broadcasting the Ion Television network to the Nashville area.
 It is owned and operated by the Ion Media subsidiary of the E. W. Scripps Company alongside CBS affiliate WTVF (channel 5).
 WNPX-TV's transmitter is located near Cross Plains, Tennessee.

-WNPX also serves as the de facto Ion outlet for the Bowling Green, Kentucky media market, as that area does not have an Ion station of its own.

 History

 As an independent station

 The station was signed on by Dove Broadcasting on January 23, 1989, as WMTT, an independent station serving Cookeville.
 On March 17, 1989, it was sold to Steven J. Sweeney.
 The station would sign on with a general-entertainment format featuring cartoons, sitcoms, movies, religious programming, and infomercials.
 InaVision Broadcasting purchased WMTT in 1993, and changed its call sign to WKZX that year.

 As a WB affiliate

 WKZX became a charter affiliate of The WB in 1995, and would later share the WB affiliation with WNAB (channel 58), which also served Nashville and was signed on two months later.
 The network also aired on cable via the superstation feed of Chicago-based WGN-TV, later branded WGN America.
-In 1995, WKZX launched a nightly newscast at 6:30 pm (and repeated at 10:00 p.m.) branded as News 28.
+In 1995, WKZX launched a nightly newscast at 6:30 p.m. (and repeated at 10 p.m.) branded as News 28.
 In 1997, InaVision Broadcasting sold the station to Roberts Broadcasting, a company based in St. Louis.